microsoft/pxt-arcade/docs/examples/particle-effects-demo.md

     };
 }

-// Radial group as a lot of different possible configurations, so double it's probability for (let i = 0; i < 2; i++) {
+// Radial group as a lot of different possible configurations, so make it twice as likely as others for (let i = 0; i < 2; i++) {
     myDemonstrations.push(new demonstrations.RadialGroup());
 }